pombreda/lepl/doc-src/resources.rst

 .. warning::

-  The functionality to limit the number of generators described in the following sections is not well understood.
+  The functionality to limit the number of generators is not well understood.
   The implementation is more complex than I would like and during development some unit tests changed results in a way that I cannot explain.

-  By default these features are disabled --- the depth of searches is unrestricted.
+  By default the number of generators is unrestricted, but references to generators are stored.
+To completely disable the tracking of generators set the ``min_queue`` parameter (described below) to ``None``.

 :ref:`backtracking` within LEPL is implemented using generators.
 These are semi--autonomous *loop--like* blocks of code that can be paused and restarted.